 The brake lever position can be adjusted to the rider's requirements.
 Such adjustment does not affect the pressure point or the position of the brake linings.

-- ➤ Turn the setting screw/twist knob (5) anticlockwise towards minus (-). - ⇒ The brake lever moves closer to the handlebar grip. - ► Turn the setting screw/twist knob (5) clockwise towards plus (+). - ⇒ The brake lever moves away from the handlebar grip.
+- ► Turn setting screw anti-clockwise towards minus (-). - ⇒ The brake lever moves closer to the handlebar grip. - ► Turn setting screw clockwise towards plus (+). - ⇒ The brake lever moves away from the handlebar grip.